-Then one day he suffers a devastating loss, and his life is thrown into a tailspin.
-As he struggles to find a way forward, memories of his father’s violent death, the weight of refugeehood, and an increasing sense of dread threaten everything he’s worked so hard to achieve.
-Longing to escape the shadows in his mind and start anew, Michael decides to spontaneously pack up and go to America, the mythical “land of the free,” where he imagines everything will be better, easier—a place where he can become someone new, someone without a past filled with pain.
+Then Michael suffers a devastating loss, and his life is thrown into a tailspin.
+As he struggles to find a way forward, memories of his fathers’ violent death, the weight of being a refugee, and an increasing sense of dread threaten everything he’s worked so hard to achieve.

 ENGLISH (UK & Comm. excl.
 Canada) | Dialogue Books/Little, Brown

-ENGLISH (North America & Canada) | Atria Books / Simon & Schuster
+ENGLISH (NA) | Atria Books / Simon & Schuster